I'm leaving you today.

 Not as much Truth in Television as some might assume.
-This trope has led many people to believe that every suicide victim leaves a note, and conversely that if there isn't a note it can't have been suicide.
+This trope has led many people to believe that every suicide victim leaves a note and conversely that if there isn't a note, it couldn't have been suicide.
 An approximate guess is that fewer than one-third of suicide victims in the United States leave notes, and the older the victim is the less likely he or she will leave a note.
-Whether this is because older people have outlived their families or because younger people have learned from this trope that they 'should' leave a note is unknown, since it's tough to ask a victim of suicide.
+Whether this is because older people have outlived their families or because younger people have learned from this trope that they 'should' leave a note is unknown since it's tough to ask a victim of suicide.
 Younger victims seem more likely to leave a note if a celebrity has done so in the very recent past.
-In Japan this may take the form of a zetsumei-shi, or death poem.
+In Japan, this may take the form of a zetsumei-shi, or death poem.
 It is traditional to compose one right before committing seppuku (so expect to see a lot of these in historical fiction).

 Even so, fewer than half of young American suicide victims leave notes, and it's only a very small percentage of them who leave suicide videos, so don't expect the lack of a suicide note to send the cops out looking for a murderer in Real Life.
 Outside of the US (even in Canada and the UK), suicide notes are even less common.

 As this is a Death Trope, unmarked spoilers abound.
 Beware.

 - Mazinger Z: In episode 46 a woman left her baby son together with a suicide note on the Institute's doorstep, explaining that her husband had passed away and she had got ill and could not take care of their son anymore so she had left him in the only place on Japan where she thought that he would be safe before going to kill herself.
 After finding the note the characters hurried up to search for her around the grounds of the Institute.

 - From Skyhigh - Kino-shita sends a note to each one of the Alpha Bitch snobs who bully her telling them that one of them is next because she will come back to kill.